dellisd/caribou-ice/README.md

 ### Logs

-In addition to logging all output to the console, a `run.log` is also created every time the script is run.
+In addition to logging all output to the console, a `run.log` file is also created every time the script is run.
 By default, all messages with a severity of `INFO` or higher (including warnings and errors) are logged.
 Debug logging can be enabled by adding the `--debug` option when running the script.

 # FAQ